 - Wash hands well with soap and water after using the bathroom.

 Don't touch other items or surfaces until after you wash your hands. - If you can, use your own bathroom.
 If you can't use your own bathroom, wipe the toilet seat and rim with a sanitizing wipe after each use.
 After cleaning, wash your hands with soap and water before touching anything.
 7 days after your last treatment, wash the toilet and bathroom floor.

-- Sit on the toilet to avoid splashing.
-If pee or poop gets on your skin, wash the area with soap and water. - Close the lid before flushing.
-If you have a low flow toilet, put the lid down and flush the toilet twice.
-This helps make sure body waste isn't left in the toilet.
+- If you have a low flow toilet, put the lid down and flush the toilet twice.
+This helps make sure body waste isn't left in the toilet. - Sit on the toilet to avoid splashing.
+Wear gloves when cleaning a bedpan or urinal, using soap and water after each use.